 This photo is really more of a “during” and after, rather than a before and after pic!

-Long hallway before renovations
+Our fixer-upper’s long main hallway before renovations started.

 From the dining room, if you turn to your right, you’ll be walking down the hallway.